-MSF continues to deliver high-quality services to Montana businesses while making continued rate reductions.
-MSF supports a competitive insurance market in Montana, offering a competitively priced product based upon actuarially sound rates while still fulfilling its role as the carrier for the guaranteed market.
-The Board of Directors continued its trend of decreasing rates during 2018, approving a rate reduction of 8% effective July 1, 2018, and recently approved a rate reduction of 8.6% effective July 1, 2019.
+MSF continues to deliver high-quality services to Montana businesses while regularly instituting annual rate reductions.
+MSF promotes a competitive insurance market in Montana, offering a competitively priced product based upon actuarially sound rates while still fulfilling its role as the carrier for the guaranteed market.
+The Board of Directors continued its trend of decreasing rates during 2019, approving a rate reduction of 8.6% effective July 1, 2019.
+More recently, the Board approved that rates remain unchanged as of July 1, 2020.

 The Board of Directors, based on analysis of policyholder equity adequacy and financial results, approves the amount of dividends to be declared.
-MSF has declared and paid dividends to policyholders for 20 consecutive years.
-It is a way for MSF to share strong financial results by returning premium to those employers who help make it possible by lowering workplace injuries.
-A dividend of \$40M (million) was declared in 2018 to qualifying policyholders.
+MSF has declared and paid dividends to policyholders for 21 consecutive years.
+A dividend of \$30M (million) was declared in 2019 to qualifying policyholders.

 Legislators passed Senate Bill 4 (SB 4) during the November 2017 special session, which required the Montana Board of Investments to transfer \$14.7 million from MSF's portfolio to the Department of Natural Resources and Conservation's Fire Suppression Fund before April 1, 2018, and another \$13.6M before April 1, 2019.
 The actual transfer dates were March 30, 2018 and February 14, 2019.
+This law has sunsetted and no further transfers like this are expected.